 - Ventilation: Ventilation is important on sweltering summer days, which is a big draw of the Langstroth design.
 It has better ventilation than the top-bar hive, yet still allows bees to cluster well in the cold of winter.

-- Easy-To-Find Info: The Oregon Master Beekeeper Program points out that Langstroth hives may be best for beginners due to the availability of information and ease of manipulation.
+- Easy-To-Find Info: The Oregon Master Beekeeper Program points out that Langstroth hives might be best for beginners because of the availability of information and ease of manipulation.

 - Weight: A fully loaded deep super can weigh upwards of 60 pounds!
 Not all beekeepers are weightlifters.